 It shall be unlawful for any owner or possessor of land to permit to be stored or placed on the land lumber, wood, poles, furniture, metal machines or parts of machines, junk, paper, clothes, metal, glass or refuse, or any combination of them, which is a fire hazard, safety hazard, retains stagnant water, emits foul or obnoxious odors or which is contrary to the purpose of the use intended for the property by Chapter 205, Zoning, of this Code or which is dangerous to a person, including a child, who may be attracted to enter upon the land.

-It shall be unlawful for any owner, agent or contractor in charge of a construction or demolition site to permit the accumulation of litter before, during or after completion of any construction or demolition project.
-It shall be the duty of the owner, agent or contractor in charge of a construction site to furnish containers adequate to accommodate flyable or nonflyable debris or trash at areas convenient to construction areas and to maintain and empty the receptacles in such a manner and with such frequency as to prevent spillage of refuse.
+It shall be unlawful for any owner, agent, or contractor in charge of any construction or demolition site to permit the accumulation of litter, construction debris, demolition debris, trash, and/or refuse before, during, or after the completion of any construction or demolition project.
+It shall be the responsibility of the owner, agent, and contractor to provide a sufficient number of containers adequate to accommodate all litter, debris, trash, and refuse at the site and maintain and empty the containers with sufficient frequency to prevent any spillage of litter, debris, trash, and/or refuse.

 No receptacles, as required in Subsection B above, shall be placed, kept or maintained on any public street or public right-of-way within the Township of Long Beach.

 In the event of a predicted natural disaster, such as a major storm, hurricane, or major flooding conditions, all construction debris receptacles must be removed from the construction site no later than 24 hours prior to the forecasted storm occurrence time.